Hossein-Fallahi/FindingTFbindingseq/READme.md

 1- a file conating the sequences on each line
 2- a lable file telling the status of the seq either 0/1

+This will predict that if a sequence have a biinding site for a particular TF.